Rhomi/Full-stack-ML-Tool/README.md

 https://youtu.be/ymlWt1MqURY

 #### On Mac/Linux
-The default settings seem to suffice.
+The default settings seem to suffice or kindly follow the instructions specified on the page.

 ### Run the application